 On his way out the door, Damian looked into the mirror hanging from the wall to adjust his Montana peak hat.
 Damian wanted that slight forward tilt they taught back in cadet school – which conveys a subtle sign of humility and reminds troopers that they are in service to a higher purpose.
 A smile appears on his face when he thinks about how his dad is always teasing him, calling him "Smokey Bear" when he sees him wearing the hat.
 Usually, the teasing doesn't bother him, but sometimes he still wonders how accepting his father is towards his chosen profession.

 Julio Fernandez is a prominent neurosurgeon who practices at the Mayo Clinic in the Phoenix area.
 Julio's family were influential power brokers in Mexican politics.
-Still, Julio was determined to chart his course and became a U.S. citizen while he was working on his medical degree at the Stanford School of Medicine.
+Still, Julio was determined to chart his course and become a U.S. citizen while working on his medical degree at the Stanford School of Medicine.
 Damian's parents met when his father was a resident at Stanford Hospital.
 Damian's mother, Elena, was a trauma nurse at the facility.
 Elena came from a well-to-do Greek family with long ties to the import-export business in New York City.
 When Elena graduated from nursing school, she moved to the San Francisco Bay Area to escape the cold New York winter weather, but more importantly, from her overbearing mother.
 Shortly after Julio completed his residency, they married.
 Several months later, the Mayo Clinic recruited him to join their staff in Phoenix.

 When their first child was born, Elena wanted to name their new son Damian.
 Saint Damian is the patron saint of physicians, and she hoped Damian would follow in his father's footsteps and pursue a career in medicine.
 Julio was a bit nervous since the conjunction of Damian and Fernandez in one's name is not common, especially in conservative Arizona.
-Still, he acquiesced as he often did when Elena had her mind set on something.
+Still, he acquiesced as he often did when Elena had her mindset on something.

 Of course, Damian did get teased frequently about the name growing up.
 He developed a certain "thickness of skin" that would serve him well as time went on.
 However, that "thickness" would quickly dissolve when his father expressed displeasure with him.
 Like the time in fifth grade, where he "faked" a cold to get out of participating in the school play, or the time he came in third at the junior varsity swim championships even though his father had worked with him all summer on his technique.
 Then there was the seminal moment Damian told his parents he was pursuing a career in law enforcement.
 That was the biggie!